-of subscribers who have completed a MedBridge Certification Prep-Program have successfully passed their board specialization test!
+of subscribers that studied with the MedBridge Certification Prep Programs successfully passed their board specialization test!

 Video streaming cannot be accessed on this network.
 Please access the video from a different network.
 For assistance, please contact your organization's help desk or MedBridge Support at email@example.com.

 Our GCS Prep Program provides all of the tools you'll need to pass the board specialization test, develop your clinical skill set, and elevate your career - all while earning CEUs.
 With advanced certification, you'll set yourself apart as a distinguished professional equipped to provide an advanced level of care.

 In this program you will study advanced topics taught by the best instructors in geriatric therapy.
 With over 300 practice questions, this 20-week program will have you well-prepared for success on test day.

 Study advanced topics taught by the top instructors in geriatric therapy.